Well, that day has finally arrived when it is now time to retire and focus on family issues, rather than pharmacy issues.

 I decided that there could be a future in setting up a management consultancy practice based on my acquired knowledge, so I put myself through a TAFE school to study accountancy and finance.

 In 1972 I resigned from my partnership and launched myself into a full time consultancy career that became one of the most satisfying experiences of my pharmacy career, as well as the most demanding.
+If you’re looking for a healthcare career like mine, then look up Texas medical center jobs.

 For the following ten years I was to expand from a single consultancy to 5 plus consultants, and attracted a demand for those services that spanned the entire breadth of Australia.